How to Patent a Service Idea: Everything You Need to Know

 Although there are some exceptions to this first filing rule, these exceptions have not been decided in court.
 Also, because these exceptions are narrow, they won't affect most patents.
 Now that first filers are given priority for patents, inventors feel pressured to file a patent application as soon as they feel it is practical to do so.
 You should ensure you have filed your patent application before publicly disclosing any part of your invention.

 If you need help patenting a service idea, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.